 How to Make Your Own Ginseng Coffee

-If all of these health benefits have convinced you to try and make your own ginseng coffee, then here is a very simple recipe that you can try right now.
+If all of these health benefits have convinced you to try and make your own ginseng coffee, here's a very simple recipe that you can try right now.

-- If the only milk you have is the one in the carton and it’s coming straight from the fridge then warm it up first.
-You can do that by putting your milk in a cup and heating it in your microwave for 45 seconds.
-Another option is to put your milk in a sauce pan and heat it over the stovetop.
+- If your milk is straight from the fridge, warm it up first.
+You can do that by pouring the milk in a cup and heating it in your microwave for 45 seconds.
+Another option is to put your milk in a saucepan and heat it over the stovetop.

 - Take the milk out of the heat and pour it into your coffee cup.
 Add the ginseng root powder and stir in until it is completely dissolved.

 - Stir in the coffee until you get that nice brown color in your cup.
 Add sugar to taste.

 Adding ginseng to your coffee has a lot of potential benefits.
 However, it may not always be available in your location or you may not really like the taste of ginseng.

 Is there some other way to get all these benefits?